 (c) Legislative assistance for aligning Parties’ legislation with the Convention and the Protocol;

-(d) Development of guidance on the implementation of the treaties.

 A. Review of compliance

 The review of compliance by Parties with their obligations under the Convention and the Protocol is provided for in article 14bis of the Convention and decision V/6–I/6 (ECE/MP.EIA/SEA/2).